UMM-CSci-3601-S18/iteration-4-readme-md/README.md

 - Yutaro Miyata

 ## Introduction
-Our team's main goal was to develope a web application that provides clients of mental health practitioners a service to use when physical appointments are not available.
+Our team's main goal was to develop a web application that provides clients of mental health practitioners a service to use when physical appointments are not available.
 This web app will assist in handling crisis situations as well as the ability for mental health practitioners to review their clients emotions since the last time they met.
 It is designed in a way to be both easy for the clients to use, and the mental health practitioners to analyze.